 - Inborn sensitivity to stress

-- Extreme and unpredictable mood swings and difficulty managing emotions or moods
+- Extreme and unpredictable mood swings and hard time controlling emotions or moods

-- Difficulty in relationships—dramatic swings or viewing people as all good or all bad
+- Hard time with relationships—dramatic swings or viewing people as all good or all bad

 - Unstable self-image